social-sandbox/mastodon-sim/infrastructure/mastodon-on-aws/README.md

 ### Create a User and Give Admin Privileges

-1. Create a new user and grant admin privileges:
+While on the web server, create a new user and grant admin privileges.

     ```bash
     export ADMIN_USERNAME=austinmw